-Assistant Professor, Department of Civil & Environmental Engineering & Earth Sciences
+Assistant Professor, Civil and Environmental Engineering and Earth Sciences

 CAREER: SusChEM: Renewable Biocatalysts for Degradation of Persistent Organic Contaminants Using Synthetic Biology